ethereum/EIPs/EIPS/eip-proxy_ownership_register.md

 In addition to the loss of user's assets it is clear that these events damage confidence in the community in general.
 Users make decisions based on both actual and perceived risk, and it presents a barrier for new users accessing and using ethereum.

-My vision is an ethereum where user's setup a new hardware wallet for assets they wish to hold long term, then make one single contract interaction with that wallet: to nominate a hot wallet proxy.
+My vision is an ethereum where users setup a new hardware wallet for assets they wish to hold long-term, then make one single contract interaction with that wallet: to nominate a hot wallet proxy.
 That user can always prove they own assets on that address, and they can specify it as a delivery address for new asset delivery.

 ## Backwards Compatibility